astronomer/airflow-guides/guides/google-analytics-to-redshift.md

 `git clone https://github.com/airflow-plugins/google_analytics_plugin.git`

-This will allow you to use the Google analytics hook to establish a connection to Google Anlaytics and extract data into a file.
+This will allow you to use the Google Analytics hook to establish a connection to Google Analytics and extract data into a file.
 You will also be able to use the appropriate operators to transfer the Google Analytics data to S3 and then from S3 to Redshift.

 ### 3. Copy the DAG file